Talyasdi/Python---Predict-Cognitive-Abilities-Based-on-fMRI-Scans/README.md

 ```

 ### Running the Prediction
-To run the prediction, execute the following command:
+To run the prediction, execute the following command for example:
 ```bash
 python model.py --bootstrap 0 --regression RF --featureselection pca --verbose
 ```